 The ISI (Independent Schools Inspectorate) is appointed by the Department for Education and is the regulator for independent schools in England and schools undergo a scheduled inspection, on average, every three years.
 They report to the DfE the extent to which schools meet The Independent School Standards.
 ISI inspects more than 1,300 independent schools in England, which together educate over 500,000 children and young people each year.

-We are delighted to publish our Independent Schools Inspectorate Report which has given us top marks for the way we help our students develop their self-confidence and self-esteem, preparing them for life outside of school.
+We are delighted to publish our most recent report, which has given us top marks for the way we help our students develop their self-confidence and self-esteem, preparing them for life outside of school.
 Inspectors also highlighted our students’ ‘excellent attitude to learning’ and identified our teachers as ‘well-qualified’ with a ‘passion for their subjects’.
 We were also highly praised for the way our students work with each other, the respect they show to others and their ’emotional resilience’.

 The four-strong ISI inspection team reported back on two key areas – the quality of the students’ personal development – which it found to be ‘Excellent’ – and the quality of students’ academic and other achievements.

 Commenting on achievement, which inspectors found to be ‘Good’, they said:

 ‘Pupils throughout the school have excellent attitudes to their own learning, and show maturity and independence as they progress and develop.’